tne-lab/py-behav-box-v2/docs/tasks.md

 Toggles, and a TimedToggle.

 Components will be instantiated as attributes of the Task either as single objects or lists depending on the structure of each entry in the `get_components` method.
-The specific [Source]() for these components can be specified using local [Address Files]().
+The specific [Source](sources.md) for these components can be specified using local [Address Files](protocols_addressfiles.md#addressfiles).
 The indicated class type for each object only prescribes a super class; subclasses of the indicated type are also valid.
+If an AddressFile is not provided, components can be controlled directly from the task [GUI](guis.md).
 Components can be accessed in task code as attributes of the task: `self.COMPONENT_NAME`.

 ## Constants